kishanlal26/hugo-cms/site/content/post/the-3-secrets-to-killer-guitar-control.md

 The second part of the realization was: you don't need to play fast solos all the time.
 It's all about playing THE RIGHT NOTES.
 And that started me on the path to discovering what I call: Guitar Control Secrets.

 After I tapped into this new guitar knowledge, I started rocking the house.
-I was one of the most intense guitar players in Philly – I was improvising all of my solos LIVE in the hottest bars and clubs like the Hard Rock Café.
+I was one of the most intense guitar players in Philly – I was improvising all of my solos LIVE in the hottest bars and clubs like the Hard Rock Cafe.

 And people were loving it...